Accelerating Recommender Model ETL with a Streaming FPGA-GPU Dataflow

 \subsection{Dynamic Datasets}

-Real-world machine learning datasets are often dynamic, especially for applications like recommender systems, as they continuously grow with the collection of new samples \cite{song2014online, freno2017practical, eirinaki2018recommender, zhou2021contrastive, guo2023evaluating}.
-Datasets can experience two common types of changes: data evolution and data drift \cite{egg2021online, Bother2025Modyn}.
-Data evolution refers to natural changes like the introduction of new features, classes, or an increase in data volume, while data drift involves changes in the distribution of inputs, labels, or the relationships between inputs and outputs, which can lead to model performance degradation.
+Learning datasets in recommender systems are often dynamic, as they continuously grow with the collection of new samples \cite{song2014online, freno2017practical, eirinaki2018recommender, zhou2021contrastive, guo2023evaluating} experiencing both data evolution and data drift \cite{egg2021online, Bother2025Modyn}.
+Data evolution refers to natural changes such as the introduction of new features, classes, or an increase in data volume; data drift involves changes in the distribution of inputs, labels, or the relationships between inputs and outputs, leading to model performance degradation.
 To address these challenges, it is crucial to detect such changes, retrain or update models as needed, and ensure that data pipelines remain robust to maintain the accuracy and reliability of models in dynamic environments.
 For instance, daily retraining of models at the GrubHub food delivery platform can lead to a 20\% increase in purchase rates compared to not retraining the models \cite{egg2021online}.
-Similarly, a high-performance data loader can greatly improve the end-to-end system performance \cite{zolnouri2020importance, cai2020fly, bai2021efficient, ofeidis2022overview, jia2022data, svogor2022profiling}, highlighting the need for efficient preprocessing pipelines.
+Similarly, a high-performance data loader can greatly improve the end-to-end system performance \cite{zolnouri2020importance, cai2020fly, bai2021efficient, ofeidis2022overview, jia2022data, svogor2022profiling}, highlighting the need for efficient ETL pipelines.